-Fall is the perfect time to get outside people!
-There's something about the smell of those freshly fallen leaves (you know what I'm talking about) and the crispness of the air that just touches the soul when you get out into nature and start moving around.
+Fall is the perfect time to get outside!
+There's something about the smell of those freshly fallen leaves and the crispness of the air that just touches the soul when you get out into nature and start moving around.
 The American Hiking Society has deemed November 17 as National Take A Hike Day, and with winter fast approaching you're on a short leash when it comes to opportunities to get outside and enjoy the great outdoors.
-Some of the best fall hikes in Northern Virginia are located in Fairfax County, so grab your gear, get your hiking shoes ready, sweaters on, and let's go!
+Some of the best fall hikes in Northern Virginia are located in Fairfax County.
+So whether you’re visiting on a family weekend or looking to get in nature on an outdoor getaway, grab your gear, get your hiking shoes ready and sweaters on, and let's go!

 Here are 10 spots worth adding to your fall hiking destination list: